-Given two respondents hadn’t properly understood the intent of DCP 388, the Working Group agreed to add clarity to the future consultation and the final change report with respect to the intent of the change, to ensure readers fully understand the intent moving forward.
+Given two respondents had queried the intent of DCP 388, the Working Group agreed to add clarity to the future consultation and the final change report with respect to the intent of the change, to ensure readers fully understand the intent moving forward.

 It was noted that any such clarity should be more focussed on the treatment of Mixed Demand Sites at distribution level with regard to their residual charges rather than cross-code consistency between arrangements in the CUSC and DCUSA.